IDSIA/credici/papers/journalEM/repo/README.md

 The organisation  is the following:

 - _example_: code for replicating the examples in the paper and an additional toy example.
-- _experiments_: Java files for replicating the experiments.
+- _experiments_: Java files for replicating the code.
 - _lib_: packages needed for running the code.
 - _models_: set of structural causal models in UAI format considered in the experimentation.